Non-loose torus knots: Background and preliminary observations

 \begin{lemma} The Legendrian knot $L_{P_1,P_2}$ has rotation number

 \end{lemma}

 Notice that since $R(P_1,P_2)$ is simply the rotation number of $L_{P_1,P_2}$ it can also be computed from the surgery formula above.

 \begin{proof} Suppose $T$ is a convex torus.
 Let $\lambda$ and $\mu$ be curves on the torus that form a basis for $H_1(T)$.
-If $\gamma$ is a curve on $T$ that in homology is $p\lambda + q\mu$, then when $T$ is isotoped through convex tori so that $\gamma$ is a Legendrian curve, it was shown in \cite[discussion before Lemma~4.11]{EtnyreHonda01} that
+If $\gamma$ is a curve on $T$ whose homology class is $p\lambda + q\mu$, then when $T$ is isotoped through convex tori so that $\gamma$ is a Legendrian curve, it was shown in \cite[discussion before Lemma~4.11]{EtnyreHonda01} that

 where $\rot(\lambda)$, respectively $\rot(\mu)$, is computed by isotoping $T$ through convex tori so that $\lambda$, respectively $\mu$, is a Legendrian curve.